 TGbe editor: Modify the 1st paragraph in this subclause as follows

-If dot11BssMaxIdlePeriod is nonzero, the STA shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
-Otherwise, the STA shall not include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
+If dot11BssMaxIdlePeriod is nonzero, and the Association Request frame or the Reassociation Request frame is received from a non-AP STA that is not affiliated with an AP MLD, then the AP shall include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
+Otherwise, the AP shall not include the BSS Max Idle Period element in the Association Response frame or the Reassociation Response frame.
 A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.

 TGbe editor: Please add a new subclause under Multi-link power management as follows